j-palindrome/obsidian-time-ruler/README.md

   - Include links from page: `outgoing([[page]])`
 - **Custom Status**: Either **include only** certain custom statuses, or **exclude all** specified custom statuses (characters between `[ ]` in tasks).
 - To style Time Ruler, the following classes are added:
-  - `task-list-item`, `task-list-item-checkbox`, `task-due`, `task-scheduled`, `data-task`, and `task-priority` coincide with [Tasks plugin](https://publish.obsidian.md/tasks/Advanced/Styling) styling, and additional `task-length` and `task-reminder` classes are added to those parts of tasks, so you can style them with CSS snippets (unfortunately, you will need to add your own custom status styling, due to custom themes being formatted for the Obsidian markdown editor, and not Time Ruler).
+  - `task-list-item`, `task-list-item-checkbox`, `task-due`, `task-scheduled`, `data-task`, and `task-priority` coincide with [Tasks plugin](https://publish.obsidian.md/tasks/Advanced/Styling) styling, and additional `task-duration` and `task-reminder` classes are added to those parts of tasks, so you can style them with CSS snippets (unfortunately, you will need to add your own custom status styling, due to custom themes being formatted for the Obsidian markdown editor, and not Time Ruler).
   - `time-ruler-heading` and `time-ruler-block` classes let you style headings and blocks.
   - `time-ruler-container` is added to the plugin's container element.